Lake Charles Car Accident Attorney

 Many injured motorists try to settle their own personal injury claims without the help of a lawyer.
 They believe they have read enough online to know how to negotiate on their own behalf and they don’t want to spend any money on an attorney.

-Unfortunately, most people do not understand how insurance companies and agents operate quite like the experienced team of attorneys and legal professionals at Stewart J. Guss Personal Injury Lawyers do.
+Unfortunately, most people do not understand how insurance companies and agents operate quite like the experienced team of attorneys and legal professionals at Stewart J. Guss Personal Injury Attorneys do.
 Over the years, we have seen insurance agents pull many different tricks to deny injured motorists the compensation they deserve.

 - An injured motorist tells an insurance agent they can’t really remember what happened.
 The agent uses this statement to argue that the other driver isn’t to blame.